ops-center/searchlight/docs/pod-alerts/pod_volume.md

 ### Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

+Now, install Searchlight operator in your cluster following the steps [here](/docs/install.md).
+To use `pod_volume` command, please also [install Hostfacts](/docs/hostfacts.md) server in your cluster.

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial:

 ```console